-This leaflet explains what we can do if you are experiencing domestic and family violence.
+This Fact Sheet explains what we can do to help if you are experiencing domestic and family violence.

 It’s not just physical

-Other types of domestic and family violence include:
+Other types of domestic and family violence can include:

-Domestic and family violence can leave you feeling stressed, anxious and/or depressed and impact on your
+Domestic and family violence can leave you feeling stressed, anxious and/or depressed and can impact your health and wellbeing.
+It can affect anyone in the community, regardless of gender, sexual identity, race, age, culture, ethnicity, religion, disability, economic status or location.

 What will we do to help you?